The Next Page: Freedom House Ambulance -- 'We were the best'

 By Ryan Corbett Bell

 The Freedom House Enterprises Ambulance Service was born in 1967.
 Designed in part to create jobs for black Pittsburghers, it also pioneered new techniques in emergency medicine.
-In his new book "The Ambulance: A History," Ryan Corbett Bell devotes a chapter to Freedom House.
+In his book "The Ambulance: A History," Ryan Corbett Bell devotes a chapter to Freedom House.
 Here's an excerpt, focused on its founding.

 I first came across a reference to Freedom House in an old issue of The Modern Hospital that I found in the basement of my medical school library.
 The article was from 1969, and wasn't much more than a squib, but it was clear that something unprecedented had happened in Pittsburgh.
 What fascinated me was that here was the birth of an entire medical specialty -- the paramedic -- and aside from a brief article in a crumbling old magazine there was virtually nothing (at the time) in any journal, book, or online to tell its story.